 J. Price McNamara has been practicing law in Louisiana for many years and has handled many personal injury cases just like yours.
 With a wealth of knowledge and respect from both the legal and surrounding community, J. Price McNamara can provide the legal representation that you need.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your case.
 Call us today to schedule your free case review and get an experienced legal team on your side.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.

 Mr. McNamara founded J. Price McNamara ERISA Insurance Claim Attorney, and began putting his past experience to work for the injured and disabled clients he now represents against the insurance companies in personal injury and long term disability and other insurance disputes in both federal and state courts